MileHacker Logo

 • Salt River Bay National Historical Park (Historical Aspect):

 This site combines historical significance with ecological importance.
 It gained recognition as the probable landing site of Christopher Columbus in 1493 (known as 'Columbus Landing Site').
-This location is a truly important historical area.
+This site is a truly important historical area.

 Natural Attractions